AaltoUrbanWater/GisToSWMM5/README.md

 [PATH TO SYMBOLS TABLE IN .csv FORMAT] \
 [PATH TO OUTPUT BASE FILENAME]

-GisToSWMM5 can be used to build a SWMM5 description in three modes:
+GisToSWMM5 can be used to build a SWMM5 model in three modes:
-1. each raster cell forms an individual subcatchment
+1. Each raster cell forms an individual subcatchment.
+In this case, the run script is as above.

-2. cells with the same land-use and same eventual outlet are merged to form subcatchment (*preferred mode*)
+2. (*Recommended*) Cells with the same land-use and same eventual outlet are merged to form subcatchments.
-3. (*legacy mode:* neighboring *2<sup>N</sup>* x *2<sup>N</sup>* cells, where *N* = 1, 2, 3, ..., are merged together into subcatchments and the most abundant landuse among cells is set as the subcatchment landuse)

-In case option 1 used, the run script is as above.
-In case  option 2 is used, an additional line with any integer number is required as the last line of the script:
+In this case, an additional line with any integer number is required as the last line of the script:
 [*OPTIONAL* INTEGER VALUE]

+3. (*Legacy mode, not recommended*) Neighboring *2<sup>N</sup>* x *2<sup>N</sup>* cells, where *N* = 1, 2, 3, ..., are merged together into subcatchments and the most abundant landuse among cells is set as the subcatchment landuse.
-In case option 3 is used, the maximum grid cell size and the allowed number of subdivisions (*N*) are required as the two last lines of the script:
+In this case, the maximum grid cell size and the allowed number of subdivisions (*N*) are required as the two last lines of the script:
 [*OPTIONAL* MAXIMUM GRID CELL SIDE LENGTH] \
 [*OPTIONAL* NUMBER OF SUBDIVISIONS FOR GRID CELLS]

 An example script for running the tool is given in [run_scripts](run_scripts) folder.
 The easiest way to build models for new areas is to modify the example run script and input files as necessary.

 ### Output files

 GisToSWMM5 produces the following output files:
-- a SWMM input file that can be used to run  SWMM simulations
+- A SWMM input file that can be used to run  SWMM simulations
 ([PATH TO OUTPUT BASE FILENAME].inp)
-- a vector file defining the subcatchments according to mode 1
+- A vector file defining the subcatchments according to mode 1
 ([PATH TO OUTPUT BASE FILENAME]\_subcatchments_*L*x*L*m.wkt, where *L* is the side length of the cells in DEM, land-use, and flow direction rasters)
-- a vector file defining the routing between the raster cells
+- A vector file defining the routing between the raster cells
 ([PATH TO OUTPUT BASE FILENAME]\_subcatchments_*L*x*L*m_routing.wkt)
-- a vector file defining the routing between the raster cells that are routed into the catchment outfall
+- A vector file defining the routing between the raster cells that are routed into the catchment outfall
 ([PATH TO OUTPUT BASE FILENAME]\_subcatchments_*L*x*L*m_routed.wkt)
-- a vector file defining the routing of the storm-water network
+- A vector file defining the routing of the storm-water network
 ([PATH TO OUTPUT BASE FILENAME]\_network_routing.wkt)

 When GisToSWMM5 is used to create merged subcatchments in mode 2, two additional files are created: